apolloakora/devops-wiki/kubernetes/pi/raspberry-pi-kubernetes-cluster.md

 A network with 8 machines called **`ubuntu`** is disconcerting!
 Set the hostname to uniquely identify the rack and the position in the rack where **1 is high** and **4 is low**.

 <blockquote>
-pi-r1d1 is the hostname of the top machine in rack one pi-r2d8 the eighth (bottom) machine in the second rack
+pi-r1d1 is the hostname of the top machine in rack one<br/>
+pi-r2d8 the eighth (bottom) machine in the second rack
 </blockquote>